STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

 ```

     ## [1] 1704    6

+The `dim` function could give us the number of rows and columns using
+one function, where the number of rows come first and the number of
+columns comes second.

+**Question: What data type is each variable?**

 The structure of the dataset can also tell us about the extent or size
 of the data and it could tell us what data type is each